Religion Is Damnable Acts 10: 2 CLICK TITLE FOR AUDIO

 In Acts 10, we read the account of the conversion of Cornelius and his household to Christ.
-In Acts 10:34-35, we find that Cornelius had been working righteousness and yet he was not saved until he believed in Acts 10:43-44 (see Acts 11:17).
+In Acts 10:34-35, we find that Cornelius had been working righteousness.
+And yet the Lord did not save him until he believed in Acts 10:43-44 (see Acts 11:17).
 He was working righteousness as a lost man.
 Lost men can:

-- Be Devout 10:2 — comp Acts 22:12, where Ananias was devout according to the law — so, a lost man can be devoted to religion or absorbed in religious exercises
+- Be Devout 10:2.
+In Acts 22:12, Ananias was devout according to the law.
+So, a lost man can devote himself to religion or absorb himself in religious exercises.

-- Fear God 10:2 — 2 Chr 20:29; typically non-Christians don’t fear God Rom 3:18.
-However, when I was a lost Catholic I had a fear of God; I feared his judgment but I didn’t have his grace to keep me
+- Fear God 10:2.
+See 2 Chr 20:29; typically non-Christians don’t fear God, Rom 3:18.
+However, as a lost Catholic I had a fear of God; I feared his judgment but I didn’t have his grace to keep me.

-- Desire to hear the word 10:22 — like the men in the parable of the sower and the seed who heard but didn’t get saved, Matt 13:20-21
+- Desire to hear the word 10:22.
+Like the men in the parable of the sower and the seed who heard but didn’t believe, Matt 13:20-21.

-So often we find people like this and think, well surely they must be saved.
+So often we find people like this and think, well surely they must believe.
 However, such is not the case, most of the time.
-Cornelius had to believe before he could be saved (Acts 11:17).
-So, don’t be deceived by religion.
+Cornelius had to believe before God would save him (Acts 11:17).
+So, don’t let religion deceive you.
 Religion can’t save you or your loved ones.
 Salvation is in a man, the man Christ Jesus (1 Tim 2:3-6).

 In Gen 4:3, Cain brought an offering to the Lord.
 But his offering was not acceptable to God (Gen 4:4-5).
 Cain’s works were evil in the sight of God (1 Jn 3:12).
 In Is 1:11-15, Israel was still offering sacrifices to God as a religious observance and the Lord would not accept their sacrifices.
 Of course, Cornelius is an exception here because he wasn’t using religion to cover his wickedness and he was truly worshipping the God of the Bible.
 Even then, he wasn’t saved and “accepted in the beloved” until he received Jesus Christ.